Palash90/site-assets/blogs/guitalele-tuning/README.md

 In other words, this is the same tuning you get if you put a capo on the fifth fret of a guitar.
 However, guitalele has a less bass response than guitar.

+## Mnemonics
+To remember the tuning, you can use this mnemonic that I have come up with - "Amazing Dancer Gulped Cute Exotic Apricot".